dtison/bitcoin-utilities/README.md

 # Bitcoin Utilities — Private Key Import for Descriptor Wallets - Descriptors Exports

+Have an old WIF private-key backups but no importprivkey in modern Bitcoin Core?

+bitcoin-utilities provides a bridge from WIF-based backups to modern descriptor wallets, allowing individual private keys to be imported using Bitcoin Core's importdescriptors RPC.

+The terms Private Key and WIF are synonyms and used interchangeably.

 ## ⚠️ Warning

 Every effort has been made to ensure that this tool is safe to use.
-Nevertheless, using software that handles Bitcoin private keys inherently involves risk.
+Nevertheless, using any software that handles Bitcoin private keys inherently involves risk.

-**Read and thoroughly review the Security section before using this tool, and do not proceed unless you are 100% confident that you understand what you are doing.** This tool is not intended for casual or careless use.
+**Read and thoroughly review the Security section before using, and do not proceed unless you are 100% confident that you understand what you are doing.** This tool is not intended for casual or careless users.
 You are solely responsible for your actions and for the security of your Bitcoin. **There is no warranty.** Please read `doc/LICENSE.md` in its entirety.

 A single careless mistake can result in the permanent loss of your Bitcoin. **Review the source code thoroughly and verify your environment before using this software.**

-This README is a summary.
+---
+## Additional Info

 If you want additional technical details, see [See How it Works](doc/HOW_WORKS.md).
 For a deeper-dive into the problem being solved, see [Import Gap Details](doc/IMPORT_GAP_DETAILS.md).

-This repository contains small Bash utilities for **Bitcoin Core descriptor wallets**, with emphasis on one important use case:
+This repository contains small Bash utilities for **Bitcoin Core descriptor wallets**, with one principal use case:

 > **You have one or more private keys in WIF format from an old `dumpprivkey` backup, but the current version of Bitcoin Core no longer provides `importprivkey`.**
 >
 > There is no officially-supported workaround.
-The latest versions of Bitcoin Core can open Legacy wallet.dat files, but they are unable to restore a wallet from the Bitcoin Private Key.
+The latest version of Bitcoin Core can not open Legacy wallet.dat files, and it is also unable to restore a wallet from the Bitcoin Private Key.

-The utilities provide a practical bridge between the old **"one WIF = one saved private key"** workflow and the modern **descriptor-wallet** model.
+The utilities provide a practical bridge between the old **"one WIF = one saved private key"** workflow and the modern **descriptor-wallet**.

-They are small shell scripts around `bitcoin-cli`, `jq`, and standard Unix / Linux tools.
-For security, they do not introduce a Bitcoin library or any external service into the key-handling path.
-All the commands issued by the scripts could also in theory be run manually on the CLI.
+They are small shell scripts around `bitcoin-cli`, `jq`, using standard Unix / Linux tools.
+For security, they do not introduce any Bitcoin library and do not make any network connections except to the official Bitcoin Core PRC that you have running locally.

 ---